zelic91/react-redux-rails/README.md

 ## Versioning

-`zreact-redux-rails` has the same version number as `redux` (we don't care about react-redux version at all).
+First 3 number of `zreact-redux-rails` version is the version of `redux`.

 ## Contributing